magicmagnus/kino/README.md

 So, like anyone would, you think to yourself, "*It can't be that hard to write a script that copies all the show times from the official site and build a custom website that displays these show times in a way that feels natural to me, preferably in a nice timeline overview per day, can it?*"

-So yeah, that’s what happened to me and why I built this website.
+So yeah, that’s what happened and why I built this website.
 I hope you have fun using it!

 ## How does Kinoschurke work?
 The data is retrieved from the official website of the [Tübinger Kinos](https://tuebinger-kinos.de/) and from [Kinoheld](https://kinoheld.de/),